BryceHowell/Worms/README.md

 A simulation of natural selection and predator-prey population cycles written in Java.

 # Compiling
-Place all files in a directory and
+Place all files in a directory and generate the class files with the following:
 > $ javac WormFrame.java
-will generate the class files.

 # Running
 > $ java WormFrame